At first, he's certain he has the wrong address.

 He glances over just in time to see her smile.
 "There are," she concedes.
 "Some days, though, it's just more convenient and relaxing to come down here.
 And besides, the practice rooms in the music building are intimidating.
 Everyone there is so—" She looks down to the ground, her face reddening.
 "Everyone is so much better."

-"No." His reply is so sharp, so insistent, that she snaps her head up to regard him, and he knows that he must continue.
+"No." His reply is so sharp, so insistent, that she snaps her head up to regard him.
 "Your voice is magnificent."

 She gives him what is clearly a forced smile.
 "That's very kind of you to say."